 When Brian Halligan and Dharmesh Shah founded HubSpot in 2006, Google Search was solidifying its role as the nexus of the internet, YouTube was still in its infancy, Facebook had just started expanding beyond college students, and Twitter was not yet a thing.

 In this context, HubSpot’s Big Idea was Inbound Marketing.
-The narrative was insightful:
+The narrative went like so:

 Before, marketing and selling were dominated by outbound tactics—TV and radio ads, direct mail, and cold calls—that interrupted people’s lives.